 In 2017, the Pavilion became operational and is providing a wide range of light meals/snacks and drinks for all its visitors as well as offering a flexible meeting and activity space.

 Thomley has always seen itself as being here for the lifetime of the disabled person.
 Over the years we have extended and developed our activities where we now support disabled people of all ages and with any impairment.
 Thomley has the skills, experience and expertise in providing a wide range of active and creative activities/workshops contributing to the development of social and general life skills to enhance the physical/emotional well-being of disabled people throughout their lives.
 Our uniqueness is that we provide a seamless service for disabled people throughout their lives.

-Additionally, we actively welcome non-disabled visitors who take part in the same programme of activities as their disabled peers helping to see the person first and the impairment second.
+Additionally, we actively welcome non-disabled visitors who take part in the same programme of activities as their disabled peers.

 Since our conception we have seen a steady growth in visits to Thomley of all ages.
-This growth has increased significantly since 2017 where in 2018 we expect to welcome over 11,000 visits.
+This growth has increased significantly since 2017 where in 2018 we welcomed over 11,000 visits and in 2019 we welcomed 12,000 visits.

 “The staff at Thomley are fantastic, their experience and empathy is what makes it such a rewarding place to visit”